trickovicmatija/SMA/README.md

 In order to run the model, you should:
 1) Install the prerequisites
 2) Clone the repository on local machine via "git clone"
-3) Run the flask script with "FLASK_APP=predict_app.py flask run" in terminal
+3) Run the flask script
-4) Manually navigate to "/static/index.html"
+4) Manually navigate to "/static/index.html" in address bar
 5) Upload the image and predict the outcome